-The complete model outputs are summarized in Table 4 (see "Base Model" column).
-The model revealed significant main effects of continuum (p < .001; see Figure A in the online supplementary materials) and rate (p < .001).
-These results indicate that (a) participants were more likely to look at the picture corresponding to a long vowel at higher continuum steps, and (b) participants were more likely to look at the "long" picture in fast as opposed to slow contexts.
-Note that the main effect of rate indicates that rate manipulations have an effect on vowel perception independently of any article bias.
-The model also revealed a significant effect of article bias (p < .001), indicating that participants were still more likely to look at the "long vowel" picture in the vowel window if the preceding article was congruent with a "long vowel" interpretation.
+The complete model outputs are summarized in Table 4 (left column "Base Model").
+The model revealed significant main effects of Continuum (p < 0.001; Figure

+A, Supplementary Materials) and Rate (p < 0.001).
+These results indicate that 1) participants were more likely to look at the picture corresponding to a long vowel at higher continuum steps, and 2) participants were more likely to look at the "long" picture in fast as opposed to slow contexts.
+Note that the main effect of Rate indicates that rate manipulations have an effect on vowel perception independently of any Article Bias.
+The model also revealed a significant effect of Article Bias (p < 0.001), indicating that participants were still more likely to look at the "long vowel" picture in the vowel window if the preceding article was congruent with a "long vowel" interpretation.
 It thus appears that, generally, participants did not entirely dismiss the morphosyntactic cue upon hearing the acoustic cue, nor the other way around.

-On top of these main effects, the model also revealed two-way interactions between time and rate (p < .001), time and continuum (p < .001), and time and article bias (p < .001).
-These interactions indicate that the effects of rate, continuum, and article bias all grew stronger over time.
-The absence of an interaction between rate and article bias (p = .251) further suggests that participants used knowledge- and signal-based cues independently during the vowel window (but see the Investigating Individual Strategies section).
+On top of these main effects, the model also revealed two-way interactions between Time and Rate (p < 0.001), Time and Continuum (p < 0.001), and Time and Article Bias (p < 0.001).
+These interactions indicate that the effects of Rate, Continuum and Article Bias all grew stronger over time.
+The absence of an interaction between Rate and Article Bias (p = 0.251) further suggests that participants used knowledge- and signalbased cues independently during the vowel window (but see section "Investigating individual strategies").

-There were also small significant interactions between rate and continuum (p < .001), indicating that rate effects were slightly stronger at higher ends of the vowel continuum; and between continuum and article bias (p = .018), indicating that the effect of article bias was more pronounced at higher continuum steps.
-However, because these have relatively small effect sizes and we did not have specific predictions regarding interactions with continuum, we do not discuss these further.
+There were also small significant interactions between Rate and Continuum (p < 0.001), indicating that rate effects were slightly stronger at higher ends of the vowel continuum; and between Continuum and Article Bias (p = 0.018), indicating that the effect of Article Bias was more pronounced at higher continuum steps.
+However, since these have relatively small effect sizes and we did not have specific predictions regarding interactions with Continuum, we do not discuss these further.

-Furthermore, the model also revealed several significant threeway interactions and even a four-way interaction.
+Furthermore, the model also revealed several significant three-way interactions and even a four-way interaction.
 Note, however, that all these interactions had very small estimates, contributing only modestly to the observed patterns.
-The model revealed an interaction between time, rate, and continuum (p < .001), indicating that the rate effect grew slightly stronger across time at higher continuum steps; a three-way interaction between time, rate, and article bias (p = .006), indicating that the rate effect grew slightly stronger across time for trials that were biasing participants toward the long interpretation; and a three-way interaction between rate, continuum, and article bias (p < .001), suggesting a slightly diminished effect of Rate for trials with a long-vowel-congruent
+The model revealed an interaction between Time, Rate and Continuum (p < 0.001), indicating that the rate effect grew slightly stronger across time at higher continuum steps; a three-way interaction between Time, Rate and Article Bias (p = 0.006), indicating that the rate effect grew slightly stronger across time for trials that were biasing participants towards the long interpretation; and a three-way interaction between Rate, Continuum and Article Bias (p < 0.001), suggesting a slightly diminished effect of Rate for trials with a long-vowel-congruent Article Bias at lower continuum steps.
+Finally, the model revealed a significant four-way interaction between Rate, Article Bias, Continuum and Time (p < 0.001); we currently lack an explanation for this, but note that the effect is very small.2